TL;DR;

 `

-1. To bind an image's src attribute to a component's property, which binding method should you utilize? a.
-Interpolation b.
-Event Binding c.
-Property Binding d.
-Two-Way Binding
+attribute to a component's property, which binding method should you utilize?

 ` 3. c.
 Property Binding